jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (c) to control the spread of the unwanted organism:
   (d) to reduce the geographical distribution of the unwanted organism:
   (e) to eradicate the unwanted organism.
-(3) The Minister may from time to time, after consultation with the National Animal Welfare Advisory Committee and the National Animal Ethics Advisory Committee, declare any procedure, by notice in the Gazette, not to be a manipulation for the purposes of this Act.
+(3) The Minister may from time to time, after consultation with the National Animal Welfare Advisory Committee and the National Animal Ethics Advisory Committee, declare any procedure, by notice, not to be a manipulation for the purposes of this Act.
 (4) The Minister must, in deciding whether to publish a notice under subsection (3) in relation to a procedure, have regard to the following matters:
   (a) the nature of the procedure; and
   (b) the effect that the performance of the procedure will or may have on an animal's welfare; and